6 Creative Ways to Improve SEO Without Blogging Weekly

 We all know blogging is great for SEO.
 It builds long-term traffic, positions you as an expert, and helps you rank for more keywords.

-But let’s be honest—creating two blog posts a month isn’t always realistic.
+But let’s be honest – creating at least two blog posts a month isn’t always realistic.
 Especially for small business owners or solo freelancers juggling everything else.

 The good news?
-There are plenty of other ways to improve your SEO without cranking out blog posts nonstop.
+There are plenty of other ways to improve your SEO (and AEO/GEO) without cranking out blog posts nonstop.

-These six unconventional SEO strategies are perfect for your own business—or for clients who can't commit to a full content schedule.
-I use them in my own business and for my done-for-you marketing clients.
+These six unconventional SEO strategies are perfect for your own business – or for clients who can't commit to a full content schedule.
+I use them in my own business and for my done-for-you digital marketing clients.

 Let’s dive in 👇